Lion Building

-The Lion Building is an office building and the seat of the diplomatic missions of the Socialist Republic of Vietnam and the former seat of the Republic of South Sudan to the United States.
+The Lion Building is an office building and location of the Embassy of Vietnam, Washington, D.C.
+The building is the former seat of the Republic of South Sudan to the United States.
 It is located at 1233 20th Street Northwest, Washington, D.C., in the Dupont Circle neighborhood.

 Vietnam

 The embassy of the Socialist Republic of Vietnam is located at 1233 20th Street, Suite 400.

-The ambassador's residence is at 2251 R Street, Northwest, Washington, D.C.

-The embassy also operates a Consulate-General in San Francisco.

-The ambassador is Hà Kim Ngọc.